We look into complaints about the Department for Child Protection and other state agencies with child protection responsibilities

 - problems in communicating with the Department for Child Protection or agency

-- matters referred to us by the Commissioner for Children and Young People and the Guardian for Children and Young People.
+- matters raised with us by the Commissioner for Children and Young People, Commissioner for Aboriginal Children and Young People, and the Guardian for Children and Young People.

 We cannot look into complaints about: